Sinan Bakış

-Sinan Bakış (born 22 April 1994) is a professional footballer who plays as a forward for Spanish club Real Zaragoza.
+Sinan Bakış (born 22 April 1994) is a professional footballer who plays as a forward for Spanish club Gimnàstic de Tarragona.
 He has previously played club football in the league systems of Turkey, Austria, the Netherlands, Spain and Poland.
 Born in Germany, Bakış has represented Turkey at youth level.

 Club career

-In Turkey
+Turkey

 A Bayer Leverkusen youth graduate, Bakış joined Kayserispor in 2013.
 He made his Süper Lig debut on 15 September of that year, in a 1–1 draw against Gençlerbirliği.
 On 4 August 2014, while playing in a friendly match against Pazarspor, he suffered a torn meniscus in his left foot that would sideline him for half the season.

 On 25 May 2016, Bakış signed a pre-contract agreement with Bursaspor, and joined them in the summer.
 He featured sparingly before leaving the club at the end of the 2017–18 season.

-Clubs abroad
+Abroad

 Bakış signed for Austrian side Admira Wacker in July 2018 as a free agent.
 On 21 July 2020, he agreed to a contract with Dutch Eredivisie side Heracles Almelo.

 Bakış switched teams and countries again on 1 September 2022, after signing a one-year contract with Andorra, who were newcomers to the Spanish Segunda División.
 He left the club after the exiry of his contract at the end of the 2022–23 season.
 On 5 July 2023, he moved to fellow Segunda División team Real Zaragoza on a three-year deal.
 He finished the 2023–24 season without scoring a single goal for Zaragoza.

 On 27 August 2024, Bakış joined Polish Ekstraklasa club Górnik Zabrze on a season-long loan.
+Upon returning, he was rarely used by the Maños as the club suffered a first-ever relegation to Primera Federación, and joined Gimnàstic de Tarragona in that division on 6 August 2026.